ALievre/5ISS_Portfolio/src/data/tabs/projects_portfolio.md

         </tr>
         </table>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             I was really invested in the Innovative project because I was interested in the subject.
 It was full of challenges, but we managed to overcome them all and even going further than I even would have imagined at the beginning of the semester.
 Thus, I am very proud of my team for doing so.
 I used all the skills I gain this semester to resolve our problems.
-I gained more skills by using different tools like Firebase or Mapbox.
+I did the major part of all the research about the GPS, DGPS and RTK technologies.
+I also used an ESP32 to parse the frames received by the base station.Moreover, I gained more skills by using different tools like Firebase or Mapbox.
 With this project, I feel that I truly improved my technical skills but also my presentation and communication skills.
 I improved my English by writing the report and presenting the project.
         </p>
         <table style="border-collapse: collapse; border: 1px #42a5f5 solid; text-align: center; margin-left: 2%;">
         <tr>